 The indirect or direct release of these air contaminants into the outer air is regulated under federal and state statutes and rules.
 The purpose of these requirements is to minimize the adverse impact the air contaminants have on human health and the environment.
 The U.S. Environmental Protection Agency (EPA) has the responsibility for developing new regulations that implement mandates of the federal Clean Air Act Amendments of 1990.
 Federal air quality regulations are published under Title 40, Parts 50 through 99 of the Code of Federal Regulations (40 CFR Parts 50-99).

-Requirements for the lithographic printing industry are monitored and enforced by each District Office of the Air Quality Division, Michigan Department of Environmental Quality.
+Requirements for the lithographic printing industry are monitored and enforced by each Air Quality Division District Office of the Michigan Department of Environment, Great Lakes, and Energy.

 Calculation and Exemption Recordkeeping Forms

 - VOC Emission Calculation Sheet for Lithographic Printers (October 2002) - Lithographic printing facilities can use this form to calculate volatile organic compound (VOC) emissions from inks and other materials, such as fountain solutions and cleaning solvents.

 - HAP Emission Calculation Sheet for Lithographic Printers (October 2002) - Use this form to calculate hazardous air pollutant (HAP) emissions from lithographic printing operations.